jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 ---

 ## Changelog
+### 4.0.0
+- JENKINS-66581 Implement ChangeRequestSCMHead2 for pull requests and introduced a pull request discovery trait enabling Multibranch Pipelines to detect open pull requests (includes forked pull requests) and initiate builds.
+  See [documentation](./docs/pull_request_discovery.md) for more details.

 ### 4.0.0-beta.1 (Beta Release)
 **Disclaimer:** This is a beta release, and the feature has complete functionality.
 However, it is still undergoing testing to ensure optimal performance.
 Your feedback is valuable in helping us enhance the overall user experience.
-- JENKINS-66581 Add support for pull request builds
-    - Added pull requests tab to SCM categories
-    - Implemented ChangeRequestSCMHead2 and ChangeRequestSCMRevision
-    - Implemented custom SCMSourceContext, SCMSourceRequest and SCMProbe
-    - Introduced a pull request discovery trait
+- JENKINS-66581 Implement ChangeRequestSCMHead2 for pull requests and introduced a pull request discovery trait enabling Multibranch Pipelines to detect open pull requests (includes forked pull requests) and initiate builds.
-    - Added support for discovering forked pull requests
-    - Add ObjectMetadataAction with PR title and description
-    - Implemented a branch discovery trait
-    - Removed reliance on GitSCMSource for retrieve implementation
-    - Added backward compatible support for existing traits
+  See [documentation](./docs/pull_request_discovery.md) for more details.

 ### 4.0.0-alpha.1 (Alpha Release)
 **Disclaimer:** This is an alpha release, and the feature is still in development.
 Incomplete functionality and potential issues may be present.